University of Toronto: Early history

 Established in 1878, the School of Practical Science was the precursor to the Faculty of Applied Science and Engineering, which has been nicknamed Skule since its earliest days.
 While the Temerty Faculty of Medicine opened in 1843, medical teaching was conducted by proprietary schools from 1853 until 1887 when the faculty absorbed the Toronto School of Medicine.
 Meanwhile, the university continued to set examinations and confer medical degrees.
 The university opened the Faculty of Law in 1887, followed by the Faculty of Dentistry in 1888 when the Royal College of Dental Surgeons became an affiliate.
 Women were first admitted to the university in 1884.

 A devastating fire in 1890 gutted the interior of University College and destroyed 33,000 volumes from the library, but the university restored the building and replenished its library within two years.
 Over the next two decades, a collegiate system took shape as the university arranged federation with several ecclesiastical colleges, including Strachan's Trinity College in 1904.
 The university operated the Royal Conservatory of Music from 1896 to 1991 and the Royal Ontario Museum from 1912 to 1968; both still retain close ties with the university as independent institutions.
 The University of Toronto Press was founded in 1901 as Canada's first academic publishing house.
-The Faculty of Forestry, founded in 1907 with Bernhard Fernow as dean, was Canada's first university faculty devoted to forest science.
+The Faculty of Forestry (now part of the Daniels Faculty), founded in 1907 with Bernhard Fernow as dean, was Canada's first university faculty devoted to forest science.
 In 1910, the Faculty of Education opened its laboratory school, the University of Toronto Schools.